 1. Price-to-Earnings (P/E) Ratio

-The P/E ratio is one of the most widely used metrics for stock picking.
-It provides insight into whether a stock is overvalued or undervalued based on its stock price and earnings.
 By comparing a company’s P/E ratio with others in its sector, you can gauge if you’re paying a fair price for the stock.

 Price-to-Earnings (P/E) Ratio Formula: